6.6 Inner Classes

 casual.greet("Bob"); // Hey, Bob!

-- Member inner class: When strongly dependent on outer instance state (e.g., custom iterator implementations)
+- Member inner class: When strongly dependent on the state of an outer instance (e.g., implementing an iterator)

 - Static nested class:

-Builderpattern, helper classes logically tied to the outer class → Most commonly used - Anonymous inner class: Interfaces not supported by lambdas (more than one abstract method) or legacy code
+Builderpattern, helper classes logically related to the outer class -> used most often - Anonymous inner class: Interfaces not supported by lambda (2+ abstract methods) or legacy code

-- Lambda expression: Always prefer lambdas for functional interfaces (single abstract method)
+- Lambda expression: Always use lambda when implementing a functional interface (1 abstract method)

-Memory warning: Member inner class instances implicitly hold a reference to the outer class instance.
-This can cause memory leaks.
-When the outer instance is not needed, always choose static nested class.
+Memory Warning: A member inner class instance implicitly holds a reference to the outer class instance.
+This can cause memory leaks by keeping the outer object alive longer than expected.
+If the outer instance is not needed, always choose a static nested class.